Home

 What are the difficulties in growing plants in soil?

-What's in the nutrient solution?
+What's in the Floating Garden nutrient mixture?

 What is the purpose of aerating the nutrient solution?